 5. Arched trellis

 If you want to divide your garden into different spaces, place one of these at the entrance to one section.
-You’ll feel like you’re entering a different garden.
+You’ll feel like you’re entering a different path of your vegetable garden.

 6. Old wood garden gate